 For Multicore, the Process Network described the threads necessary to partition the workload over multiple cores.
 Currently, two thread models are supported; the Pthread model and the Intel Threading Building Block® (TBB) model.
 Moving to other thread libraries can be done very easily.

-For FPGAs, the Compaan technology has been extensively tested on Xilinx FPGAs using the Xilinx ISE®/EDK® products.
-Other FPGAs are also supported.
+For FPGAs, the Compaan technology has been extensively tested on Xilinx FPGAs using the Xilinx ISE®/EDK® products and Vivado®.
+The FPGAs from Altera are also supported.
 The data flow model naturally captured by the Process Network is mapped very efficiently on one or more FPGAs, which leads naturally to low-latency high-throughput design.
 The communication between the processes is expressed in streams that are mapped very efficient on FIFOs.